akshitvjain/realtime-twitter-trends-analytics/README.md

 The major part of the data processing required a series of transformations on input of raw streaming tweets for sentiment classification.
 The transformation on DStreams can be grouped into either stateless or stateful.

 Stateless transformations are simple RDD transformation being applied on every batch, that is, every RDD in a DStream, such as map(), flatMap(), filter(), reducedByKey() and so on.
-Stateless transformations were used to filter emoticons, hyperlinks and non alphanumeric characters in each tweet, map each tweet to tuple format of (timestamp, tag, sentiment-score, sentiment-type, country) before converting the stream of RDDs to a Spark Dataframe and writing to MongoDB.
+Stateless transformations were used to filter emoticons, hyperlinks and non alphanumeric characters in each tweet, map each tweet to tuple format of (timestamp, tag, sentiment-score, sentiment-type, country) before converting the stream of RDDs to a Spark Dataframe and writing to MySQL database.

 Statefull transformation are operations on DStream that track data across time, that is, some data from previous batches is used to generate the results for a new batch.